-Every Wednesday from 9:30 am-11:00 pm, Baltimore Harm Reduction Coalition dispatches a team of trained professionals to provide harm reduction services for individuals in active drug use here at St. Luke's.
+Every Wednesday, currently from 11:30am-12:30pm, Baltimore Harm Reduction Coalition dispatches a team of trained professionals to provide harm reduction services for individuals in active drug use here at St. Luke's.
 The team offers syringe exchange, hygiene supplies, treatment referrals, Narcan training and distribution, and more.
 The Baltimore Health Department SPOT Team participates bi-weekly offering wound care, vaccines, hepatitus treatments, and HIV testing.
 The team also supports the neighborhood by surveying problem areas for discarded syringes to dispose of them properly and safely.

 In addition, the drop-in program serves a hot lunch (currently takeaway).